 What is required to access ABC’s online courses?

 To participate in ABC’s online courses, you will need the following:

 - A computer running Firefox 4+, Safari 5+, Google Chrome 11+, or Internet Explorer 9+.

-- An Internet connection fast enough for watching videos on YouTube.
+- A broadband Internet connection, fast enough for video conferences and watching videos on YouTube.

 How long do classes run?

 ABC’s online classes are sixteen-week classes, running for the duration of a traditional college semester.
 See ABC’s Course Catalog, or our Events Calendar, for the beginning and end dates of specific semesters.

 Not at this time.
 Individual classes are available online, but not an entire degree program.
 Online classes count towards a full degree that can be completed on ABC's campus.